Children's Wisconsin: History

 The hospital was originally established as Milwaukee Children's Hospital on March 16, 1894.
 Three months later, it became known as Children's Free Hospital.
 In 1985, the hospital became known as Children's Hospital of Wisconsin.
 The hospital provides primary care, specialty care, urgent care, emergency care, community health services, foster and adoption services, child and family counseling, child advocacy services and family resource centers.

 In November 2020, Dwayne "The Rock" Johnson collaborated with Microsoft and billionaire Bill Gates to donate Xbox Series X consoles to Children's Wisconsin along with 19 other children's hospitals throughout the country.

 In addition to the Milwaukee location, there is a second location in Neenah, Wisconsin, on the campus of ThedaCare Regional Medical Center-Neenah which serves the Appleton, Green Bay, and Oshkosh metro areas.

 Children's Wisconsin was ranked No. 4 in the nation by Parents magazine in its March 2013 issue.
 The hospital's Neonatal Intensive Care Unit was highlighted by Time magazine for its exceptional care for preemies.

 Awards

-As of 2022, Children's Wisconsin has placed nationally in eight ranked pediatric specialties on U.S. News & World Report.
-The publication also ranked the hospital as the #1 children's hospital in Wisconsin.
+As of 2025, Children's Wisconsin has placed nationally in five ranked pediatric specialties on U.S. News & World Report.
+The publication also ranked the hospital as the #1 children's hospital in Wisconsin and the #13 children's hospital in the Midwest region.